-The insurer’s greatest strength is that it doesn’t have any reimbursement limit.
+The insurer’s greatest strength is that it doesn’t have any maximum on its benefit limit.
 Some insurers will only pay out a certain amount of money each year.
 If your pet needs more care, you have to pay for it out of pocket.
 Healthy Paws will pay for all covered care without limit.

 You can also customize your Healthy Paws policy, choosing things like the deductible and the coinsurance amounts to find a monthly cost that fits your budget.

 The drawback of Healthy Paws is that it doesn’t include an option to cover routine or preventative care.
 The insurance only applies to emergencies.